limestone-finance/limestone-api/README.md

 ----------------------------------------------

-## 📅 Roadmap

 ### Fluent Interface
-We currently work on a fluent interface to make Limestone API even easier to use.
+Limestone also implements an additional fluent interface to make it even simpler to execute some price fetching queries for popular use cases.
+[Learn more](docs/FLUENT_INTERFACE.md)
-You can [see examples](examples/fluent-api/example.js) of fluent interface usage and let us know [what you think](https://discord.gg/PVxBZKFr46) (we would be very grateful 😉).

 ## 🚀 Examples
 - [Discord bot](examples/discord-bot)